 Kosovo is a multi-party parliamentary representative democratic republic, with legislative, executive, and judicial institutions.

-Kosovo’s economy has been growing at a fast pace in recent years.
-In 2017, the gross domestic product (GDP) growth rate was 4.4%.
-Based on estimated figures, the GDP growth rate is expected to be 4.8% in 2018 and 2019, then decrease to 4.7% in 2020.
+Kosovo’s economy has been recovering at a steady pace post-pandemic.
+In 2020, the gross domestic product (GDP) growth rate decreased by 5.2%.
+Based on estimated figures, the GDP growth rate in 2022 is projected to increase by 3.9%, which is then expected to trend around 4.2% in 2023.

 Kosovo is a member of several international organisations, including the International Monetary Fund (IMF) and World Bank, while its membership to the European Union (EU) and United Nations (UN) is still under way.
 Kosovo has a liberal trade regime as part of Central European Free Trade Agreement (CEFTA) that allows producers in Kosovo to export duty-free to CEFTA members.
 The EU Autonomous Trade Preference regime also enables duty-free exports for the majority of Kosovo goods to the EU market.
 The April 2016 implementation of the Stabilization and Association Agreement (SAA) with the European Union reinforced trade liberalisation and removed many of the remaining trade and tariff barriers for the European Union.